Art Festivals in Scottsdale

 Celebration of Fine Art encourages conversation between artists and patrons by allowing them to watch or interact with the 100+ fine-art artists as they create their work.
 The Celebration of Fine Art encompasses 40,000 square feet of art, surrounded by an acre of landscaped sculptured gardens.
 Exhibitions and demonstrations are held throughout the 10 weeks of the celebration, which runs from January to March.

 The Scottsdale Waterfront is the location for this festival with a European flair, where patrons stroll through the area while sipping wine and listening to music.
 The Waterfront Fine Art and Wine Festival, sponsored by the Thunderbird Artists, features paintings, copper, clay sculptures, photography and more.
 It is located on SouthBridge, not far from Nordstrom at Scottsdale Fashion Square.
-This event is held in February and November.
+This event is held in February.

 During Canal Convergence, Scottsdale Public Art partners with Salt River Project to put on a show of Art + Water + Light for ten amazing days and nights.
 The event features large-scale contemporary public art installations positioned along the banks of the Arizona Canal at the Scottsdale Waterfront.
 Also during Canal Convergence, there are interactive activities, live music, and performances along the canal banks between Scottsdale Road and Goldwater.
 You can expect to see artists at work, live dance demonstrations, and free workshops on a variety of topics.
 There also are stations set up for art making if you’d like to unleash your creative side.
 This event takes place in November.